PrefectHQ/prefect/docs/tutorial/first-steps.md

 A [flow](/concepts/flows/) is the basis of all Prefect workflows.
 A flow is a Python function decorated with a `@flow` decorator.

 A [task](/concepts/tasks/) is a Python function decorated with a `@task` decorator.
-Tasks represent distinct pieces of work executed within a flow.se
+Tasks represent distinct pieces of work executed within a flow.

 Some important points about flows: